WebAssembly/spec/spectec/test-prose/TEST.md

   b.
 Push the value (V128.CONST c) to the stack.
 6. Else:
   a.
 Let ?(vloadop_0) be vloadop_u1?.
   b.
-If vloadop_0 is of the case SHAPE, then:
+If vloadop_0 is SHAPE, then:
     1) Let (SHAPE M X N _ sx) be vloadop_0.
     2) If (((i + ao.OFFSET) + ((M * N) / 8)) > |$mem(z, 0).BYTES|), then:
       a) Trap.